akkida746/SampleWebApp/README.md

 I created this project for learning cutting edge technologies.
-All code is working properly bearing provided steps are followed correctly.
+All code is working properly if provided steps are followed correctly.

 --> Build docker image:
 1. docker build --tag sampleapp